gvwilson/fiction/arecibo/index.md

 The corporal hangs back a double dozen strides.
 Africans are not unknown in Delhi, but are uncommon enough that heads turn as he walks by.
-Tailors and cobblers and and haberdashers call to the stranger as he walks through the market on Janpath Road.
+Tailors and cobblers and haberdashers call to the stranger as he walks through the market on Janpath Road.
 He inclines his head to some but otherwise ignores them.
-Another few hundred hards---the corporal is sweating slightly in the mornig sun---and they reach the small park that is home to the city's *jantar mantar*.
+Another few hundred hards---the corporal is sweating slightly in the morning sun---and they reach the small park that is home to the city's *jantar mantar*.

 Corporal Singh follows his quarry through the gate to the old observatory